 Abstract stereotype — A stereotype that is not intended to be applied directly to a model element.
 You can use abstract stereotypes only as the base stereotype for other stereotypes.

-Add properties to a stereotype using .
+Add properties to a stereotype using the button.
 Define these fields for each property:

-Type — numerical, string, or enumeration data type
+Type — Numeric, string, or enumeration data type

 Unit — Value units as a string

 Default — Default value

 Add, delete, and reorder properties using the property toolstrip:

 You can create a stereotype that applies to all model element types by setting the Applies to field to <all>.
 With these stereotypes, you can add properties to elements regardless of whether they are components, ports, connectors, or interfaces.

 Each profile can have a set of default stereotypes.
 Use default stereotypes when each